SemanticMediaWiki/SemanticMediaWiki/src/MediaWiki/Search/README.md

    └─ ProfileForm      # Interface to the `SpecialSearchProfileForm` hook
          └─ Forms      # Classes to generate a HTML from a JSON definition
 </pre>

+## See also

+- [`search.form.md`](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/src/Schema/docs/search.form.md) describes the `SEARCH_FORM_SCHEMA` schema to define forms to be used in the extended `Special:Search` profile